polarBearYap/danish-garbage-collection-iot-sys/README.md

 ## Potential improvement
 1. Infrastructure as a code (IaaC): Use [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to automate cloud deployment.
+2. Containerize the application by [configuring the Greengrass component to run Docker container](https://docs.aws.amazon.com/greengrass/v2/developerguide/run-docker-container.html) to leverage the benefits of containers.
-2. Kubernetes: Deploy a lighweight Kubernetes distribution like [K3s](https://k3s.io/) into the edge device and let the Kubernetes controllers automate tasks like failure recovery and scaling.
+3. Kubernetes: Deploy a lighweight Kubernetes distribution like [K3s](https://k3s.io/) into the edge device and let the Kubernetes controllers automate tasks like failure recovery and scaling.